We’re going to show you how to get followers every single day of the year.

 Being Twitter specialists, we’re always interested in follower counts.
-Crowdfire has the most followers: 6.2 million!.
-That’s a lot of followers, Crowdfire!
+Crowdfire has the most followers: 6.2 million!
+That’s a lot of followers.

 But (spoiler alert) Crowdfire is not one of the better free audience development apps.
 Sorry Crowdfire!
 We’re sure your paid version is great, though.

-The next most followed app is our favourite – Tweepi.
+Tweepi is our go-to app.
 With Tweepi you have to create a private list called tweepi-pending-follow and then it works like a charm.
 100 unfollows per day which is ten times more than Crowdfire.
 Nice!

-Manageflitter is the 3rd most followed app with 317K followers.
-Manageflitter is extremely good, too, because of its search function.
-Manageflitter is not good for unfollowing, though.
-It gives you 30 unfollows per day.
+Manageflitter is the 3rd most followed app.
+Manageflitter bit the dust, though, on Jan 31.
+Manageflitter was extremely good because of its search function, but alas it is no more.
+Manageflitter was not great for unfollowing, though because it only gave you 30 unfollows per day.